Third level study will look a bit different this year due to Covid 19 and the related Health Protection Regulations.

 If you are living away from home you must familiarise yourself with the Health Protection Regulations and ensure you adhere to them.

-If you visit another student house, you should be aware that a maximum of 15 people can gather outdoors at a private dwelling whilst maintaining social distance from people from other households.
+If you visit another student house, you should be aware that a maximum of six people from two different households can gather outdoors at a private dwelling whilst maintaining social distance.

 Your university or college will provide advice on practices and processes in place on their premises to stop the spread of Covid 19.